 Figure 15: Edit Specs screen with TC Selection & Label panel displayed

 If you deselected the Same Specs for all TCs option on the Process Window Setup screen, the Edit Specs screen will display an additional TC Selection & Label.
-See Figure 15.

 Select - Use the Select drop-down menu to select the TC whose specifications you wish to view/edit.
 The Spec Details for the selected TC appear.